Gibberlink: Reception

 The project won the global top prize at the ElevenLabs Worldwide Hackathon.
-It has also been cited as highlighting concerns around AI, transparency, and the risks that this technology may carry.
+It has also been cited as raising questions around AI ethics and oversight.
 On February 23, 2025, a YouTube video of two independent conversational ElevenLabs AI agents being prompted to chat about booking a hotel (one as a caller, one as a receptionist) received coverage for going viral.
 In this video, both agents are prompted to switch to ggwave data-over-sound protocol when they identify the other side as AI, and keep speaking in English otherwise.

+ElevenLabs, known for developing AI agents, has praised the infrastructure and published an article about it on its website.
+After Georgi Gerganov, the creator of GGWave, posted about it on X, members of tech communities continued to share a video showing the two models switching between human speech and sound.
+The story was picked up by big-name influencers and major tech publications, including Forbes.